YOUR STORY BEGINS WITH A MILESTONE

 6793 meters above sea level

-Following the War of the Pacific in 1879, Chile conquered two of Peru's southern departments bordering the Republic of Bolivia, while also conquering two of the latter's departments.
-It was then necessary to explore the new territories and verify their boundaries with neighboring countries.
-The formation of a Desert Exploration Commission was decreed in April 1883.
+Following the War of the Pacific in 1879, Chile annexed two of Peru's southern departments, which bordered Bolivia.
+Simultaneously, Chile annexed two of Bolivia's departments.
+It was therefore necessary to explore these new territories and verify their borders with neighboring countries.
+Consequently, a Desert Exploration Commission was established in April 1883.

-The second objective was to survey the morphological characteristics of its soil and determine the mineral richness of its mountains.
-Chilean explorer Francisco José San Román (1838-1902) was appointed as head of the Commission, accompanied on this task by the Norwegian-Chilean geologist Lars Sundt and a group of assistants.
+The second objective was to survey the morphological characteristics of the soil and determine the richness of its mountains.
+The Chilean explorer Francisco José San Román (1838-1902) was appointed head of the Commission, and he was accompanied for this task by the Norwegian-Chilean geologist Lars Sundt and a group of assistants.

-The commission used the Chilean town of Copiapó as its base of operations and carried out eleven campaigns between 1883 and 1889, five of which were in the Andes mountains, collecting names and as much information as possible on peaks and passes, including the Pissis volcano, at 6,882 meters.
-In 1885, it was named Pissis in honor of the French geographer serving Chile, Pedro José Amadeo Pissis.
+The commission used the Chilean town of Copiapó as its base of operations and carried out eleven expeditions between 1883 and 1889, five of which were into the Andes Mountains, collecting names and as much information as possible about peaks and passes, including that of the Pissis volcano, at 6,882 meters.
+In 1885, it was named Pissis in honor of the French geographer Pedro José Amadeo Pissis, who served in Chile.

-This volcano is located entirely within Argentine territory, about 28 kilometers from the border and on the Catamarca-La Rioja border.
+This volcano is located entirely within Argentine territory, about 28 kilometers from the border, and on the border of Catamarca with La Rioja.

-Already known by muleteers and natives by the indigenous names of "Nevado de Pillánhuasi" or "Nacimientos del Jagüel," after the publication of the two-volume surveys conducted by the San Román commission, it was officially renamed "Pissis."
+Already known by muleteers and natives by the indigenous names of "Nevado de Pillánhuasi" or "Nacimientos del Jagüel", from the moment of the publication in two volumes of the surveys carried out by the San Román commission, it officially became known as "Pissis".

 Program: